Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nữ hoàng linh trưởng trong trung tâm cứu hộ lớn nhất Việt Nam - 6

 Like most other langur species, the Red-shanked Douc lives in groups of 3-8 individuals.
 The adult male is the sole leader.
-Individuals in the langur group have a very high level of social cohesion, and members often spend a lot of time caring for, grooming, and cleaning each other's fur.
+Individuals in the langur group have a very high social cohesion, and members often spend a lot of time caring for, grooming, and cleaning each other's fur.

 Nữ hoàng linh trưởng trong trung tâm cứu hộ lớn nhất Việt Nam - 7